 As a duo, they are no strangers to collaboration, which began when they met in Florida six years ago.
 Ellen, who you can find on vocals, tambo and shaker, grew up in Jupiter, but has Minnesota roots.
 A classically-trained choral singer, Ellen began her performing career in high school as the President of Jupiter High Choir.
 Ellen's vocal styling has been described as having the electric rasp of Janis Joplin, the sultry tone of Natalie Merchant, and the feathery gruff of Stevie Nicks.

-Billy, on vocals, guitar and foot tambo, hails from Kenai, Alaska where, as a young teen, he cut his teeth playing classic rock and blues with his brothers in their band, Badge.
+Billy, on guitar and vocals, hails from Kenai, Alaska where, as a young teen, he cut his teeth playing classic rock and blues with his brothers in their band, Badge.
 Touring all over the Kenai Peninsula gave Billy a solid foundation in performing arts which led to a deep passion for a variety of musical stylings.
 Billy's biggest influences are Eric Clapton, Jimi Hendrix, Stevie Ray, Joe Cocker, Johnny Winter, Rory Gallagher, Paul Rodgers, B.B.
 King, Albert King, Paul Byrd and The Escalators, Robert Pepper and Gary Superman.

 This collaboration also extends to the venues they play.
 They not only work to connect with the audiences by playing what the fans want to hear, but they consider themselves employees of the venue because it’s their jobs to make sure people are being entertained during their shows.
 And that's exactly what they do every single time.